-8. Meanwhile add curds into a mixing bowl, add in half cup of water, freshly grated coconut, chopped fresh coriander and mix well.
+8. Meanwhile add curds into a mixing bowl, add in freshly grated coconut, chopped fresh coriander and mix well.

 9. Season the curds: Heat oil in a tempering pan, add in mustard seeds.
 When they begin to splutter, add in urad dal, red chilli broken into pieces and curry leaves.
 Fry them until the urad dal starts to brown.
 Add this seasoning to the curds and mix well.

 10. Keep the seasoned curds aside until serving time.
 By then the taste and flavour of the seasoning, taste of chopped fresh coriander gets infused into the curds, which make this gojju delectable.

 11. Just before serving, add in cooled, fried okra to the seasoned curds and mix well.
 This keeps fried okra crispy while you eat them.
 Otherwise they tend to get soggy with time if are left in curds for long.
 If you let fried okra stand in curds for long, they also tend to absorb in curds and makes the dish thick and dry in consistency.
 So, do empty the gojju within an hour of mixing in okra.

 12. Add about 1/2 cup of water to the gojju if your curds is too thick and mix well.
 The consistency of this gojju should be semi-thick and not too thick or watery.

 Leave the gojju thick without adding water if you are serving it as a side dish.
 If you are serving it with rice then it needs to be semi-thick in consistency.

 1. Serve this lady's finger gojju with rice as an accompaniment.

 2. Serve this okra gojju as a side dish for lunch, dinner.
 It goes well along with curd rice.